-- Your dentist places a small titanium post in the bone socket of the missing tooth or teeth.
+- Your local dentist places a small titanium post in the bone socket of the missing tooth or teeth.
 The bone heals and grows around the post, usually in about 12 weeks.

 - Once healed, your dentist places an abutment, a connector post, onto the titanium post in your jaw.